The Embiez archipelago

 The island of Les Embiez, between land and sea

 What strikes you once you arrive on the island of Les Embiez is the diversity of its flora and fauna.
 In a protected natural area of 950 square metres, all the biodiversity of the Mediterranean is represented, with 90% of the fauna and flora of our beautiful region found here.
-Situated one kilometre off the coast of Six-Fours-les-Plages, the varied natural landscapes follow one another as the eye wanders from left to right.
+Situated one kilometre off the coast of Six-Fours-les-Plages, the varied natural landscapes follow one another as your eyes will wander from left to right.
 Fields of vines and garrigues, shady pine forests and wooded valleys, secret coves sheltered from the wind where yachtsmen love to bask, wild creeks, not forgetting the crystal-clear seabed and the beauty of the reefs that make the island an ideal diving spot for all enthusiasts...
-The island is a veritable compendium of the most beautiful things to be found in the Var, a natural haven that the region is striving to preserve .
+The island is a true compendium of the most beautiful things to be found in the Var, a natural haven that the region is striving to preserve .

 Whether you're an enthusiast of nature walks or bike rides, a diver looking for new spots, or a yachtsman looking to get away from the crowds and noise, the island of Les Embiez, between land and sea, is a pearl in the middle of the sea.